MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

     tick_offset = 5
     tick_interval = 5

- All keys are optional, so you can put just these you want to be custom.
-All other values will then fall back to defaults:
+ All entries are optional, and you can just put only those settings you want to be custom, using defaults for all the others:

     [mp3voicestamp]
     tick_format = "{minutes} long minutes passed"

- To use config file specify path to the file with `--config` (or `-c`):
+ To use config file, just point to int with `--config` (or `-c`):

     mp3voicestamp -i music.mp3 -c my-settings.ini

- Additionally, command line arguments overshadow config file parameters.
-For example if you save the following config file as your `config.ini`:
+ Note that command line arguments always shadow config file parameters.
+For example, if you save the following config file as your `config.ini`:

     [mp3voicestamp]